LinuxChristian/pyW215/README.rst

    sp.state = ON
    sp.state = OFF

-Note: You need to know the IP and password of you device.
+Note: You need to know the IP and password of your device.
 The password is written on the side.

 Working firmware versions
 =========================

 -  v2.02
 -  v2.03
 -  v2.22

-Note: If you experience problems with the switch first try upgrading to the latest supported firmware through the D-Link app.
+Note: If you experience problems with the switch upgrade to the latest supported firmware through the D-Link app.
 If the problem persists feel free to open an issue about the problem.

 Partial support
 ---------------

 -  v1.24 (State changing and current consumption working, but no support for reading temperature)
 -  D-Link W110 smart switch D-Link W110 smart switch (only state viewing and changing is supported)

 If you have it working on other firmware or hardware versions please let me know.

 .. _dsp-w215-hnap: https://github.com/bikerp/dsp-w215-hnap